List of waterfalls in North Carolina

-The waterfalls of North Carolina, U.S.A., are a prominent feature of the geography of the Piedmont and mountain regions of the state, as well as a major focus of tourism and outdoor recreation.
+The waterfalls of North Carolina, U.S., are a prominent feature of the geography of the Piedmont and mountain regions of the state, as well as a major focus of tourism and outdoor recreation.
 Many of these falls are located in state parks, national forests, wildlife management areas, and other public lands, as well as private property.
 Many are accessible via established hiking trails, and some developed areas include boardwalks, observation platforms, picnic areas, and other amenities.
 Some of the highest and most voluminous waterfalls in the eastern United States are located in North Carolina.

 Many of the waterfalls in the state are located in Transylvania County, which is called "The Land of Waterfalls".
 This is due to the orographic lift that results in the area having one of the highest average rainfalls in the United States (90 inches per year).

-Falls by county
+Falls by County

 This list is incomplete.
 Please feel free to add waterfalls to this list and to create articles about the waterfalls.

 Visitors should always follow rules of safe waterfall hiking when visiting waterfalls.